-As part of the admission process to a Certificate, Applied Technology Diploma, or Adult General Education Program, a student applying to a state postsecondary institution must complete a residency form or affidavit in order to declare Florida residency for tuition purposes.
+As part of the admission process to a Certificate, Applied Technology Diploma Program, a student applying to a state postsecondary institution must complete a residency affidavit in order to declare Florida residency for tuition purposes.
 Staff will review this information and related documentation to verify residency and eligibility for in-state tuition.